Down syndrome results from an extra copy of the 21st chromosome. The three types of Down syndrome can result in different levels of symptom severity.

 - poor muscle tone

 An infant with Down syndrome can be born an average size, but will develop more slowly than a child without the condition.

 People with Down syndrome usually have some degree of developmental disability, but it’s often mild to moderate.
 Mental and social development delays may mean that the child could have:

 - poor judgment

 - slow learning capabilities

 Medical complications often accompany Down syndrome.
-These are caused by the extra chromosome.
 These may include: